Skin Tight (novel): Plot summary

 Reynaldo Flemm, the host of In Your Face!, and his producer, Christina Marks, come to Miami looking for Maggie.
-Rudy approaches a disfigured felon named Blondell Wayne Tatum, also called "Chemo", who agrees to kill Mick in exchange for a discount on his dermabrasion treatments.
+Rudy approaches a disfigured felon named Blondell Wayne Tatum ("Chemo"), who agrees to kill Mick in exchange for a discount on his dermabrasion treatments.
 After Chemo tracks down Mick's vengeful ex-wife, Chloe, she eagerly guides him to Mick's house in Stiltsville.
-However, when Chloe realizes that Chemo means to kill Mick as opposed to scaring him, the ensuing argument ends with Chemo drowning her in the Bay.
+However, when Chloe realizes that Chemo means to kill Mick as opposed to scaring him, the ensuing argument ends with Chemo drowning her.
 Chemo burns down an abandoned stilt house, assuming it is Mick's because of Chloe's incorrect directions.

-The next day, Detective Al Garcia and Marine Patrol Officer Luis Cordova inform Mick that he is the prime suspect in Chloe's murder because he owed her alimony.
+The next day, Detective Al Garcia and Marine Patrol Officer Luis Cordova inform Mick that he is the prime suspect in Chloe's murder.
 When Mick tells them that someone is trying to kill him, they advise him to lie low.
 Instead, Mick confronts Rudy outside his clinic and warns him to desist, emphasizing his point by blowing up the doctor's Jaguar.
-Mick is visited by Christina, who had interviewed Mick's old partner, Timmy Gavigan, and been told a detail from the Barletta case: Rudy's brother, George, is a tree trimmer.
-Mick deduces from this that a wood chipper was used to dispose of Barletta's body.
+Mick is visited by Christina, who had interviewed his old partner, Timmy Gavigan, and been told a detail from the Barletta case: Rudy's brother, George, is a tree trimmer.
+Mick deduces from this that a woodchipper was used to dispose of Barletta's body.

 Chemo attacks Mick's house with a submachine gun.
 After a shootout, he finds himself in the ocean and loses his hand to a Great Barracuda, opting to attach a portable weed whacker to the stump instead of a conventional prosthesis.
 Rudy has Chemo travel to New York City to eliminate Maggie.
-However, when Maggie tells him about Rudy's past, Chemo is mortified that he has entrusted his face to such a fraud and decides to help her blackmail Rudy with the knowledge about Victoria's death.
+However, when she tells him about Rudy's past, Chemo is mortified that he has entrusted his face to such a fraud and decides to help her blackmail Rudy with the knowledge about Barletta's death.
 Maggie has shot a videotaped confession for security, but Mick and Christina obtain a copy.